Sandy Hook, CT

 At Nashville Ballet since 2003

 Christopher Stuart, originally from Sandy Hook, Conn., began his formal training with Steve Sirico, Angela D'valda Sirico, Franco Devita and Charles Kelley.
-He graduated from the North Carolina School of the Arts in 2002 under the direction of Melissa Hayden, Warren Conover and Duncan Noble, then joined Nashville Ballet 2 (NB2) in 2002 and performed with the main company in many performances.
+He graduated from North Carolina School of the Arts in 2002 under the direction of Melissa Hayden, Warren Conover and Duncan Noble, then joined NB2 in 2002.

-Since joining the company in 2003, Christopher has been featured in several pieces by renowned choreographers such as Paul Vasterling, Heather Maloy, Gina Patterson, Sarah Slipper, Thaddeus Davis, James Canfield and numerous others.
+Since joining the company in 2003, Christopher has been featured in several pieces by renowned choreographers such as Paul Vasterling, Brian Enos, Peter Quanz, Gina Patterson, Sarah Slipper, Thaddeus Davis, James Canfield and numerous others.

-His artistic achievements won him the 2010 TN Arts Commission Individual Artist Fellowship, one of the highest honors that a Tennessee artist can receive.
+His artistic achievements won him the 2010 Tennessee Arts Commission Individual Artist Fellowship, one of the highest honors that a Tennessee artist can receive.

 Outside of the studio and theater, Christopher can be found at LP Field or Bridgestone Arena cheering on his favorite Nashville sports teams.
 He also is an avid golfer.